January 5 - 9

 • Students will begin the class with 10 minutes of independent reading.

-• Students will then collaboratively complete Grammar Lesson 8, Identifying and Fixing Complete Sentences II.
+• Students will then collaboratively complete Grammar Lesson SU6 L1 "Verb Mood."
 Student teams will work their way through the activities and examples using a structure called Numbered Heads Together, where they discuss each question as a team and come to consensus on a answer ensuring that all team mates can defend their choice.

 • Activity will then be reviewed selecting teams and members randomly.
 Students that correctly answer questions earn points for their team.

 Homework: Students should complete their 1/2 hour of independent reading tonight.
 Although Daily Reading Logs will be optional, students are encouraged to complete them to take more control over their grades.
-There is no Word Work this week in an effort to give students time to work on their Personal Narratives.
-1st Draft is due by the end of class on Friday.
+Extra credit Word Work is due by the end of the week.

 Tuesday